-The safety of ENHERTU was evaluated in a pooled analysis of 234 patients with unresectable or metastatic HER2-positive breast cancer who received at least one dose of ENHERTU 5.4 mg/kg in DESTINY-Breast01 and Study DS8201-A-J101.
+The safety of ENHERTU was evaluated in 257 patients with unresectable or metastatic HER2-positive breast cancer who received at least one dose of ENHERTU 5.4 mg/kg in DESTINY-Breast03.
 ENHERTU was administered by intravenous infusion once every three weeks.
-The median duration of treatment was 7 months (range: 0.7 to 31).
+The median duration of treatment was 14 months (range: 0.7 to 30).

-Serious adverse reactions occurred in 20% of patients receiving ENHERTU.
-Serious adverse reactions in >1% of patients who received ENHERTU were interstitial lung disease, pneumonia, vomiting, nausea, cellulitis, hypokalemia, and intestinal obstruction.
-Fatalities due to adverse reactions occurred in 4.3% of patients including interstitial lung disease (2.6%), and the following events occurred in one patient each (0.4%): acute hepatic failure/acute kidney injury, general physical health deterioration, pneumonia, and hemorrhagic shock.
+Serious adverse reactions occurred in 19% of patients receiving ENHERTU.
+Serious adverse reactions in >1% of patients who received ENHERTU were vomiting, interstitial lung disease, pneumonia, pyrexia, and urinary tract infection.
+Fatalities due to adverse reactions occurred in 0.8% of patients including COVID-19 and sudden death (one patient each).

-ENHERTU was permanently discontinued in 9% of patients, of which ILD accounted for 6%.
-Dose interruptions due to adverse reactions occurred in 33% of patients treated with ENHERTU.
-The most frequent adverse reactions (>2%) associated with dose interruption were neutropenia, anemia, thrombocytopenia, leukopenia, upper respiratory tract infection, fatigue, nausea, and ILD.
-Dose reductions occurred in 18% of patients treated with ENHERTU.
-The most frequent adverse reactions (>2%) associated with dose reduction were fatigue, nausea, and neutropenia.
+ENHERTU was permanently discontinued in 14% of patients, of which ILD/pneumonitis accounted for 8%.
+Dose interruptions due to adverse reactions occurred in 44% of patients treated with ENHERTU.
+The most frequent adverse reactions (>2%) associated with dose interruption were neutropenia, leukopenia, anemia, thrombocytopenia, pneumonia, nausea, fatigue, and ILD/pneumonitis.
+Dose reductions occurred in 21% of patients treated with ENHERTU.
+The most frequent adverse reactions (>2%) associated with dose reductions occurred in 21% of patients treated with ENHERTU.
+The most frequent adverse reactions (>2%) associated with dose reductions occurred in 21% of patients treated with ENHERTU.
+The most frequent adverse reactions (>2%) associated with dose reduction were nausea, neutropenia, and fatigue.

-The most common ( $\geq$ 20%) adverse reactions, including laboratory abnormalities, were nausea (79%), white blood cell count decreased (70%), hemoglobin decreased (70%), neutrophil count decreased (62%), fatigue (59%), vomiting (47%), alopecia (46%), aspartate aminotransferase increased (41%), alanine aminotransferase increased (38%), platelet count decreased (37%), constipation (35%), decreased appetite (32%), anemia (31%), diarrhea (29%), hypokalemia (26%), and cough (20%).
+The most common ( $\geq$ 20%) adverse reactions, including laboratory abnormalities, were nausea (76%), decreased white blood cell count (74%), decreased neutrophil count (70%), increased aspartate aminotransferase (67%), decreased hemoglobin (64%), decreased lymphocyte count (55%), increased alanine aminotransferase (53%), decreased platelet count (52%), fatigue (49%), vomiting (49%), increased blood alkaline phosphatase (49%), alopecia (37%), hypokalemia (35%), constipation (34%), musculoskeletal pain (31%), diarrhea (29%), decreased appetite (29%), respiratory infection (22%), headache (22%), abdominal pain (21%), increased blood bilirubin (20%), and stomatitis (20%).